-The text amendments in your April 4, 2023 Planning Commission work session packet propose changes to the public noticing requirements for site plan reviews in an effort to better match our local requirements to the Michigan Zoning Enabling Act (MZEA).
+The text amendments in your May 16, 2023 Planning Commission packet propose changes to the public noticing requirements for site plan reviews in an effort to better match our local requirements to the Michigan Zoning Enabling Act (MZEA).
+These proposed amendments were previously discussed by the Planning Commission at the April 4, 2023 work session.
 Revising these requirements by removing public noticing for site plans that are permitted by right would potentially allow Community Development Staff to expedite site plans that require Planning Commission review, better streamline staff workload, and reduce the city's annual public noticing costs by thousands of dollars.
 Prior to the adoption of the current Zoning Ordinance on May 17, 2021, public noticing was not required for final site plans.
 Bringing the ordinance in line with the state requirements also involves amending the Cluster Development ordinance to require a Public Hearing.
 Currently, public hearings on Cluster Developments are only conducted if requested by a resident.
 This does not meet the minimum MZEA requirements because the MZEA treats Cluster Developments as a type of PUD.